simeononsecurity/simeononsecurity.ch/content/articles/best-practices-for-installing-security-patches-on-windows/index.en.md

 When it comes to installing **cumulative patches** on Windows, it's important to understand how they work.
 As the name suggests, cumulative patches include all previous security updates and patches, which means that you can apply the latest patch to your system without worrying about installing all the previous patches.

 However, **it's still necessary to review the release notes for each patch to ensure that all previous patches are covered**.
-While the answer is typically yes, there may be exceptions where certain patches are not included in the cumulative patch.
+While the answer is typically yes, there may be exceptions where certain patches aren't included in the cumulative patch.
 For example, if a patch was released after the last cumulative patch, it may not be included in the latest patch, and you'll need to install it separately.

 Also, **the patch notes for the latest security patch may not provide information about any additional configurations needed from previous patches**. **For example, the Spectre/Meltdown patch requires additional registers to be set**.
 To ensure that your system is fully secure, **it's important to review the notes for all patches** and implement any additional configurations as needed.